Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact an FLSA Lawyer

 Unlike many countries, the United States upholds strict employee rights laws as established by the FLSA.
 Unfortunately, many American employees are not aware of the rights they are guaranteed by the FLSA and are taken advantage of by unscrupulous employers.
 One of the most common ways employers break FLSA laws is the illegal denial of overtime pay for employees who work more than 40 hours in a week.
 If you feel that you have been denied rightful overtime pay or other rights afforded to you under the FLSA have been violated, an experienced FLSA and employment lawyer from our firm can evaluate your situation to determine if any national employment laws have been broken.
 If so, you could be entitled to financial compensation, but it’s important for you to act quickly before a statute of limitations expires and you lose your right to pursue legal action.
-To learn more about employees’ rights in FLSA lawsuits, we encourage you to contact a national FLSA and employment lawyer today to schedule a free legal consultation.
+To learn more about employees’ rights in FLSA lawsuits, we encourage you to contact a national FLSA and employment lawyer today to schedule a legal consultation.
 We maintain offices in Arizona, Utah, and California and can defend the best interests of employees from across the United States.